ME-ICA/tedana/docs/building decision trees.rst

 for each "node" or function call.
 For each node, there is an "outputs" subfield with information from when the tree was executed.
 Each outputs field includes:

-decison_node_idx:
+decision_node_idx:
     The decision tree functions are run as part of an ordered list.
-    This is the positional index the location of the function in the list, starting with index 0.
+    This is the positional index (the location of the function in the list), starting with index 0.

 used_metrics:
     A list of the metrics used in a node of the decision tree